divyanshmethi/LLDPractice/README.md

 # contextAwareWorkerPool
   1. Implementation of workerPool with context in go
   2. Problem statement: Write a functional worker pool where a fixed number of goroutines process incoming tasks from a channel, handle errors gracefully, and aggregate the results.

+# singleFlight
+  1. Implementation of singleFlight pattern
+  2. Problem statement: Write an in-memory thread-safe cache or deduplicator wrapper that ensures if 10 goroutines call an expensive function simultaneously for the same ID, the function is only executed once (using sync.Once or channels)